convenia/Pigeon/docs/EVENT_DRIVEN.md

 Just put this code in an artisan command and we are ready to go...

-The method `events` will listen for events named with his param, the param should be identical to the event name used on emmit method.
+The method `events` will listen for events named with his param, the param should be identical to the event name used on dispatch method.

-The callback method defines a handler to the event, the first param is the message body sent by `emmit` method, the second param is the resolver.
+The callback method defines a handler to the event, the first param is the message body sent by `dispatch` method, the second param is the resolver.

 !> Its very important to call `$resolver->ack();` when all goes well, if you dont, the message will never get out of the queue and the listener will process the message for ever